-A Teacup Maltese is exactly what the name implies – a really small Maltese dog… 4lb to be precise!
+A Teacup Maltese is exactly what the name implies – a really small Maltese dog breed… 4lb of Maltese puppy to be precise!

-These little pups have very quickly spiked into popularity over the past 20 years.
+The little Teacup Maltese puppy has very quickly spiked in popularity over the past 20 years.
 It’s not hard to see why:

-- Known for their loving nature and friendly personality,
+- The Maltese are known for their loving nature and friendly personality

-- Packing a lot of personality into their tiny bodies.
+- The Maltese Teacup packs a lot of personality into their tiny bodies

 But, what is there to know about this teacup dog breed?

-Here are nine fun, fascinating and little known facts to peak your interest into the Teacup Maltese dog.
+Here are nine fun, fascinating, and little-known facts to peak your interest in the Teacup Maltese dog breed.

 Contents and Quick Navigation